Skip to content

 Appendix: Lab Series 2

 While Pearce Amplification could be considered a true spiritual successor to the Lab Series, there is also an impostor which deserves a mention.
 The “Lab Series 2” was a very brief cash-grab by Norlin to squeeze a few more sales out of the Lab Series brand name as their ship was sinking.
-These amplifiers were manufactured by Garnet and labeled as Lab Series amps, but they had nothing to do with Moog or the original series from a technical standpoint.
+These amplifiers were manufactured by Garnet and labeled as Lab Series amps, but they had nothing to do with Moog or the original series from an engineering perspective.
 These Garnet-built amps were also relabeled as Gibson, Genesis, Hohner, and many more, over 30 relabeled brands in all, and are called “stencil” amps by Garnet fans.[4]

 Notes & references